asecurityteam/nexpose-asset-producer/README.md

 | NEXPOSE_PAGESIZE      |    No    | The number of Nexpose assets to get back at a time (default 100)                     | 100                           |
 | HTTPPRODUCER_API_HOST |   Yes    | Scheme and host for the HTTP event producer (i.e., Benthos connected to SQS/Kinesis) | http://benthos:4195           |

+<a id="markdown-dependencycheck" name="dependencycheck"></a>
+### Dependency Check
+Depending on the user, this service or app can be composed of a bunch of sidecars.
+While one can check whether the configuration and placement of these sidecars are configured correctly internally it might be useful to check whether environment variables point to the correct external dependencies.

+An obvious external dependency would be Nexpose itself.
+Consider configuring `VULNHYDRATOR_DEPENDENCYCHECK_NEXPOSEENDPOINT` within `docker-compose.yaml`, that way users can check whether they are able to connect to Nexpose with `/dependencycheck`(example in `gateway-incoming.yaml`).

 <a id="markdown-status" name="status"></a>
 ## Status